-Many small successes compound allowing you and easier achievement of big resolutions.
-Creating metrics that allow for small successes is important as it allows us lots of wins and dopamine rewards along the way, but also reduces any small losses as well.
+Many small successes compound allowing you to achieve big resolutions.
+Creating metrics that allow for small successes is important as it allows us lots of wins and dopamine rewards along the way, but also minimizes any small losses as well.
 It will help keep you on track and allow easy restarts when setbacks occur.
-We all make mistakes and have minor failures along the way, but setting metrics that balance our objectives along the way create victories that compound on great days and allow us wins on the hard days.
+We all make mistakes and have minor failures along the way, but setting metrics that balance our objectives along the way create victories that compound on great days and earn us wins on the hard days.

 Using the ‘better nutrition path’ mentioned before, think of hourly, daily, and weekly wins and put some metrics on paper.
 Look for habits you want to change and start making small changes.
 For example, I will drink water at work instead of soda, I will take healthy meals for lunch, and I will walk during lunch 3 times this week.
 These are all small steps toward an overall goal and keep us focused on smaller achievable wins.

 Big successes are the result of a series of small steps taken daily.
 The fear of starting a hard journey is much easier when you focus on the next small step.
 Start doing something -- then stack to win.
 We often hear folks say things like ‘man, if I only had time’ or ‘maybe when the kids are bit older’ – but the reality is that every day that passes us by was an opportunity to make ourselves a little bit better.
 No one achieves something great in one step – even though it sometimes appears that way!